Chris Cheong

 Cheong has made multiple appearances internationally, performing in Thailand, Indonesia, Singapore and Brunei.
 His first public appearance in the television scene at Radio Televisyen Malaysia as guest and later signed as their TV host on the series Kids on 2 and Lava Kids.

+He is listed as one of the Successful People in Malaysia by the British Publishing House in their 3rd edition of the book Successful People in Malaysia, which is published and distributed to all state and national libraries in Malaysia.
+This biographical encyclopedia highlights Malaysians who have made significant contributions to nation-building and society as a whole.

 Early life

 Raised in Kuala Lumpur, the capital of Malaysia, Cheong first became interested in magic at the age of 8 when he was attracted by his birthday present, magic set from Toys "R" Us.
 From then, he began working on his magic skills, and at the age of 13, he started performing in events.

 Career

 Performing

 At age 15, Cheong made his first public appearance in Radio Televisyen Malaysia.
 A year later, he is signed as their magic segment TV host for TV series Kids on 2 and Lava Kids.

 Cheong also appeared on other local media channel such as Bella, a Ntv7 programme and being interviewed by Deborah Priya Henry, Miss Universe Malaysia 2011.

 In December 2012, Cheong made his first international artist collaboration with Sungha Jung, a South Korean acoustic finger-style guitarist who has risen to fame on YouTube.

 In January 2014, in conjunction of Spring Fest, the annual social & cultural festival of Indian Institute of Technology, Kharagpur held during the month of January in the spring semester, Cheong was invited as one of the international guest artist to perform.

 In September 2015, Chris was invited as a guest performer representing Malaysia for Techniche, the annual Techno-Management festival of Indian Institute of Technology Guwahati, India.